What is MedStar Health?

 Does MedStar Health provide residents with research support?

 Our goal is to help residents experience the research process from the conception of research ideas to the publication of the results.
 To that end, we offer support in research design (refinement of research ideas, specification of aims and hypotheses, selection of data collection methods, sample size calculations, statistical analysis plan); in data extraction from electronic medical records; and in data analysis, reporting of the results and abstract and manuscript preparation.
 One way we provide this support is through statistical support offered by MedStar Health Research Institute.
 This is provided to residents and fellows at no cost through MedStar Graduate Medical Education support and funding.
 (If you are a current resident and want to request support, please fill out a Biostatistics and Bioinformatics Initial Request Form.)
-Additionally, GME provides every resident with a research fund to support travel to present research at national conferences.
 We also encourage residents to get involved in our various Research Day events, as well as submit their research for display at the MHRI’s annual Symposium.
-Browse the virtual symposium.

 MedStar Health is a microcosm of American health.
 Our proximity to the nation’s capital puts us in a position to influence health policy in a tangible, positive way, too.
 For example, our Health Policy Fellowship that includes a Certificate in offered through the Georgetown University McCourt School of Public Policy.